Contemporary Literacies and Visual Pedagogies for Classrooms

 This course provides students with knowledge and skills to apply a range of visual pedagogies and their inquiry-based learning strategies into the classroom to address the centrality of the image in contemporary communication and learning.
 It is suitable for all pre-service teachers, primary and secondary.
 This practical course is underpinned by a range of learning perspectives such as social, cultural, multimodal learning, critical self-reflection, wellbeing, equity and inclusivity, material and digital learning and the visual narrative.
 Through creative approaches to 21st century learning the course builds the skills of the pre-service teacher to develop pedagogies that allow them to integrate the image as a cognitive tool into all classrooms effectively.

 On successful completion of the course students will be able to:

-1. Demonstrate an understanding of the theories that underpin the debates about new learning in a globalised world.
+1. Demonstrate an understanding of the debates that underpin contemporary literacies, learning in the imaged, digital global world.

-- Postmodernism, learning narratives and local and global cultures.
+2. Postmodernism, learning narratives, local and global cultures

-- What are visual narratives and how do they work in contemporary society?
+3. What are visual narratives and how do they work in contemporary society and education?

-- Issues of subjectivity, creativity, well being and the role of the arts in developing unique identities and strong inclusive school cultures.
+5. Issues of subjectivity, creativity and wellbeing and the role of the arts in strong inclusive school cultures.